chivandikwa/gatsby-casper/src/content/clean-architecture.md

 This article summarizes the principles of Clean Architecture based on my own experiences using this architecture in different scenarios.
 Robert C. Martin's [book](https://www.oreilly.com/library/view/clean-architecture-a/9780134494272/) on this topic was an anchor to my understanding of this topic, especially having discovered the book after working on the architecture for a while.
 I recently read the book again as a refresher before creating this article and therefore this article serves as a summary of the good parts and additions from my own experiences.

-[ChatGPT](https://chat.openai.com/) also played a key role in helping me collect my scattered thoughts on the topic into something more structured and to expand on the content.
+[ChatGPT](https://chat.openai.com/) also played a key role in helping me collect my scattered thoughts on the topic into something more structured and expand on the content.

 # Architecture